 Fact #7 – Keratoconus affects both genders, although it is unclear whether significant differences exist between males and females19.

 The disease is also present in all ethnic groups, with some studies showing higher incidence rates among Asian populations, in particular20.

-If you’re looking for even more information on keratoconus, available treatment options, or to read some personal stories about living with keratoconus, visit our website today and follow Living with KC on Facebook, Twitter, and Instagram.
+If you’re looking for even more information on keratoconus, available treatment options, or to read some personal stories about living with keratoconus, follow Living with KC on Facebook, Twitter, and Instagram.

 12NKCF presentation.
 Slide 16.
 Mayo Clinic Survey.
 Publication pending..